 Detecting these cancer genes is a major challenge in cancer biology and has been revolutionised by genomic technologies.
 Recurrent mutations, or DNA copy number variants and differential gene expression or DNA methylation are all indicative of cancer genes , which can be detected in genomics data .
 Important “driver” cancer genes are difficult to detect from “passenger” mutations due to patient variation, tumour heterogeneity, and genomic instability.
 However, many cancer genes have been replicated from previous studies or well supported from genomics data.
-There remains the challenge of translating the identification of cancer genes to patient benefit with characterisation of variants of unknown significance, which mutation or gene expression markers can be used to monitor tumour progression or treament response, and design of therapeutic intervention against many molecular target for which they have yet to be developed or repurposed from other disease to cancers.
+There remains the challenge of translating the identification of cancer genes to patient benefit with characterisation of variants of unknown significance, which mutation or gene expression markers can be used to monitor tumour progression or treament response, and design of therapeutic intervention against many molecular targets for which they have yet to be developed or repurposed from other disease to cancers.

 Driver mutations can be identified by whether they co-occur or are mutually exclusive with mutations in other genes in cancers, are recurrently mutated across a significant proportion of samples for a specific tissue type, or if mutations are recurrent across different cancer tissue types .
-Approximately 140 driver mutations have been identified, including many novel genes in particular cancers from genomics studies, with 2-8 in typically occuring in each tumour usually affecting cell fate, survival, or genome maintenance .
+Approximately 140 driver mutations have been identified, including many novel genes in particular cancers from genomics studies, with 2-8 typically occuring in each tumour usually affecting cell fate, survival, or genome maintenance .

 Personalised or Precision Cancer Medicine

 The notion of using a patient’s genome to tailor healthcare to an individual has been appealing since the advent of genomics, popularised with the term “personalised medicine”.
-This approach was expected to span from preventative lifestyle advice to effective treaments.
-Personalised medicine was intended contrast with current strategies of health advice, screening, prognostics, and treaments based on what works well with the majority of the population, highlighting that adverse effects of treaments occur in a significant subpopulation and that many clinical studies are dominated by Western populations of European ancestry and may not generalise to other populations.
+This approach was expected to span from preventative lifestyle advice to effective treatments.
+Personalised medicine was intended to contrast with current strategies of health advice, screening, prognostics, and treatments based on what works well for the majority of the population. highlighting that adverse effects of treatments occur in a significant subpopulation and that many clinical studies are dominated by Western populations of European ancestry and may not generalise to other populations.

-While the importance of genomics is still recognised in translational cancer research, it’s potential has been emphasised particularly in molecular diagnosis, prognosis, and treaments of patients already presenting with cancers in the clinic rather than preventative medicine.
+While the importance of genomics is still desirable? in translational cancer research, its potential has been emphasised particularly in molecular diagnosis, prognosis, and treatments of patients already presenting with cancers in the clinic rather than preventative medicine.
 This is in part due to the vast number of variants of unknown clinical significance, the ethical issue of reporting on incidental findings, and the regulatory issues direct-to-consumer genetics companies have encountered offering health risk assessment.

-More recently the term “Genomic medicine” has been preffered the describe the paradigm of treating cancers by their genomic features, particularly grouping patients by the mutation, expression, or DNA methylation profiles of their cancers.
-Radical proponents advocate for these molecular subtypes to superceed tissue or cell type specific diagnosis of cancers.
+More recently the term “Genomic medicine” has been preferred to the describe the paradigm of treating cancers by their genomic features, particularly grouping patients by the mutation, expression, or DNA methylation profiles of their cancers.
+Radical proponents advocate for these molecular subtypes to supercede tissue or cell type specific diagnosis of cancers.
 However, in practice they are often used in combination, with clinical and pathological factors being informative of prognosis and surgical training specialising by organ system.
-The related term of “precision medicine” also stems from this trend with the rationale to target these molecular subtypes with separate treatment strategies, particularly in developing and applying treaments targeted against a particular mutation specific to cancers.
+The related term of “precision medicine” also stems from this trend with the rationale to target these molecular subtypes with separate treatment strategies, particularly in developing and applying treatments targeted against a particular mutation specific to cancers.
 To this end much research in this field is focused on identifying mutations and gene expression signatures amenable to distinguishing cancers, particularly oncogenic driver mutations, and developing treatments against them.